markmac99/mp4toftp/README.md

 This script is an *addon* to the ukmon toolset and won't work without that toolset already present.
 However the script can coexist with other external scripts such as Istrastream.

+Uploads can be made with ftp, sftp or ftps (ftp with tls).

 ## Installation
 ### Step 1: Download the Software